June 18, 2020

 I DON’T need the following monitoring features:

-For example, check this link on how system resources are used by different monitoring software: WorkTime vs competitors
+For example, check this link to see how different monitoring software uses system resources: WorkTime vs competitors.

-Recommendation: We recommend getting monitoring software that meets your data safety and privacy requirements.
-For-sure-must-have features include: data encryption, password protection, secure connection, different levels of data access, and automatic database archiving.
+Recommendation: We recommend that you get monitoring software that meets your data security and privacy requirements.
+For-sure-must-have features include data encryption, password protection, secure connection, multi-level data access, and automatic database archiving.

 The features that ensure data protection are:

-1. How frequent are the software updates?
-(Frequent software updates are indicators of a well-functioning business)
+1. How often are software updates made?
+Frequent software updates are indicators for a well-functioning business.

 3. Consent form